ocpodariu/hops/README.md

 ## hops

-hops is a hopping window counter that keeps track of how many events happened in the last N time units, with a hop size of 1 time unit.
-It's also safe to use concurrently by multiple readers and writers.
+hops is a hopping window counter that keeps track of how many events happened in the last N time units.
+It has a fixed hop size of 1 time unit, which means the window hops forward in time by 1 time unit.
+For example, a hopping window counter that covers the last 5 minutes hops forward in time by one minute.

+It's safe to use this counter concurrently with multiple readers and writers.

 ### Use case
 The main problem that it solves and the reason I've built it is to count a large number of events over a period of time, while using a constant amount of memory regardless of how many events occur.